pkrumins/hacker-top/readme.txt

 Beta shortcuts:
-o - open the topmost URL in the default webbrowser t - open the topmost URL in a new tab in the default webbrowser
+o - open the topmost URL in the default webbrowser t - open the topmost URL in a new tab in the default webbrowser c - open the topmost URL's comments in the default webbrowser

 [4]-Future-TODO-improvements--------------------------------------------------

-* Add a feature to open a story in web browser.
-(Someone suggested to use webbrowser module)

 * Fix it to work on Windows.
 (Perhaps try the Console module)